-Ford Explorer owners have reported 70 problems linked to transfer case (under the power train category).
+Ford Explorer owners have reported 72 problems related to transfer case (under the power train category).

 See all problems of the 1997 Ford Explorer.

-The car is a 2004 Ford Explorer.
 Driving, and and light came on, 4x4 light blinking 5times every 2/3 miles.
 Went to reverse and got a hard jerk.
 Car started making a rubbing noise.
 Took ithe shop was told it was either the transmission or the transfer case.
-It was Friday, Jul.
-27, 2012 when this transfer case issue occurred.

 See all problems of the 2004 Ford Explorer.

-The vehicle was a 2002 Ford Explorer.
 Transmission failure - stupid design doesn't allow you to check fluid level, leak at transfer case seal seems to have caused loss of fluid and cannot be added without some special pump to fill transmission back up because it's a sealed unit.
 Designed so only Ford dealers can do service and then it just goes out and you're driving 65 mph down the mountain and unable to control speed.
 Ford needs to recall these piece of crap transmissions yet won't even acknowledge there's a problem although every dealer & tranny mechanic knows of the issues.
-This issue happened on Thursday, Apr.
-5, 2012.

 See all problems of the 2002 Ford Explorer.